-The sensor will automatically 'zero' using the measured $CO_2$ level sampled during the auto-zeroing period.
-The user can alter the behaviour of the sensor as a result of the auto-zero process.
+By default, the sensor will automatically 'zero' using the measured $CO_2$ level sampled during the auto-zeroing period.
+The user can alter the behaviour of the sensor as a result of the auto-zeroing process.

 PRESSURE AND CONCENTRATION LEVEL COMPENSATION